Best AI Investing Chatbots in 2026

 - Connects to your portfolio?
 Yes (accounts, read-only).

-The distinctive part of Walnut is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
+The distinctive part of Walnut is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
 Walnut is not hands-off, not a budgeting app, and not a deep data terminal: it sits on top of a broker you already own, leans on web and price data rather than a proprietary filings corpus, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, it has a free tier, and Walnut is not an investment adviser.
 If you want fully hands-off management instead of a chat you steer, a robo-advisor (or a tool like PortfolioPilot for assessment) may suit you better.

 Which to use for what